 - To define the roles of the public health community in responding to the influences of geography, social and physical environments

 - To increase knowledge of public health issues as it relates to geography, social and physical environments.

 - To identify best practices in addressing public health issues as it relates to geography, social and physical environments.

 - To improve the competencies of public health practitioners through skill-building.

 Learning Needs and Identified Gaps

-Through multiple mechanisms, including needs assessment surveys, the judgment of the APHA Education Board, and input from the Continuing Education Committee, APHA has identified a gap in public health practitioners’ competency in the affects of geography, social and physical environmental factors as it relates to knowledge of best practices that can be applied to communities to effect health status.
-This Annual Meeting will address the professional practice gap between practitioners’ knowledge of geography, social and physical environments affect on health status, best practices and strategies to translate those best practices into use in areas such as applied epidemiology or biostatistics, health policy, social and behavioral sciences, and environmental health.
+Through multiple mechanisms, including needs assessment surveys, the judgment of the APHA Education Board, and input from the Continuing Education Committee, APHA has identified a gap in public health practitioners’ competency in the effects of geography, social and physical environmental factors as they relate to knowledge of best practices that can be applied to communities to impact health status.
+This Annual Meeting will address the professional practice gap between practitioners’ knowledge of geography, social and physical environments affect on health status, best practices and strategies to translate those best practices into use in areas such as applied epidemiology or biostatistics, health policy, social and behavioral sciences and environmental health.

 This educational activity does not currently have any commercial support.